Lester Grants for Research, Field Courses, Travel

 Emory College Summer Research Awards (stipend): Summer research support that provides accommodation on Emory's campus and living stipend for summer research.
 Can be used in conjunction with Independent Research -Lester Awards.
 Consult Summer Programs web site for further information.

 B. Field Course Grants: For qualified applicants, field course grants will provide up to 1/2 the additional cost of a field course, for expenses above and beyond tuition.
 First-time applicants are given priority; however, all applications will be considered.
-Successful applicants must have demonstrated academic success and a commitment to the ENVS major by having completed at least two of the intermediate breadth major requirements (Ecology, Earth & Atmospheric Sciences, Environmental Policy).
+Successful applicants must have demonstrated academic success and a commitment to the ENVS major or minor by having completed at least two of the intermediate breadth major requirements (Ecology, Earth & Atmospheric Sciences, Environmental Policy).
 Submit application materials to Katie Green, Undergraduate Programs Coordinator: Math and Science Center, Suite E510, Room E520.
 Awardees must meet with Dept. Administrator Jerry Byrd for instructions regarding disbursement of funds.

 To apply, students will submit the following: